-Our Wildlife Gardening at Work Awards are open to our Corporate Members and recognise their efforts to look after wildlife on their own patch.
+Our Wildlife Gardening at Work Awards were open to our Corporate Members to recognise their efforts looking after wildlife on their own patch.

 - What improvements have you made to your site?
 Have you or could you put up a bird box, plant wildflowers, compost your kitchen waste, or even install a pond?

 - What wildlife have you seen at work?
 Has this increased in number or have you seen different species as a result of what you’ve done?